-From medicine to engineering, from sport to art, there are literally thousands of examples of how nature has shown humans how to make things better.
+From medicine to engineering, from sport to art, there are literally thousands of examples of how nature has shown humans how to do things better.
 And, crucially, as science advances, we’re discovering that we don’t have to exploit and destroy animals and plants to learn from them.

+For example.
 No one knows how many plant species we have on our planet, but they are the ultimate source of medicines for 75% of the world’s population.

 - Two-thirds of all approved anti-cancer drugs are directly or indirectly derived from plants.